Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

 lr_scheduler = flow.optimizer.PiecewiseScalingScheduler(0.001, [30, 60, 90], 0.1)
 ```

-In addition, you can set a cosine decayed learning rate by `flow.optimizer.CosineSchedule`.
+In addition, you can also set a cosine decayed learning rate by `flow.optimizer.CosineSchedule`.

 ```python
 lr_scheduler = flow.optimizer.CosineScheduler(